Wineury Almonte

 Users took yellow/red flags into account but didn't always avoid them – Some were still open to matching depending on context.

-Sprint 2
+Start of Sprint 2

 In Sprint 2, our focus was to validate whether a required video call after a set number of text exchanges would improve trust and reduce catfishing.